sxlxc/Hakyllsite/posts/2025-01-09-matroid-representation.md

 One important fact we are assuming is that cycle space and cut space are subspaces.
 This is trivial for graphic matroids since the symmetric difference of two cuts is still a cut and the symmetric difference of two cycle is still a cycle of union of disjoint cycles.
 Is this still true for non-graphic matroids?

 Unfortuantely, for general matroids the set of circuit (or cocircuits) is not closed under taking symmetric difference.
 This can be seen from circuit axioms.
 We only have $C\subset C_1 \cup C_2\setminus e$ for any circuit $C_1, C_2$ and $e\in C_1\cap C_2$.
 For example, consider two circuits $\set{1,2,3}$ and $\set{2,3,4}$ in $U_{4,2}$, the symmetric difference, $\set{1,4}$, is independent.

+Note that the example $U_{4,2}$ is the excluded minor of binary matroids.
+So what about binary matroids?
+It is known that binary matroid is a self dual family of matroids, we need to show that the symmetric difference of two intersecting circuits is another circuit.
+This is theorem 9.1.2 in [@oxley_matroid_2011].

 A similar problem is discussed on [mathoverflow](https://mathoverflow.net/questions/241766/base-decomposition-of-matroids) concerning a special basis (like $\text{star}(v)$) in the "cocircuit space".